 - Buy in bulk and share items between kids.
 It is often cheaper per item to buy things in bulk.
 The trouble is that your child doesn’t necessarily need 20 pencils or 10 glue sticks.
 If you have more than one kid you can share those items.
 If you are buying for one child you could form a small co-operative with a couple of friends and share the items.
-Hint: Take the time to work out how you will split the cost, so that everyone pays the same.

 - A back to school shopping data-base.
 If you live in the States check the back to school data base at Penny Pinching Mom to find who has the best prices on specific items.

 - Reward Programs: Many big box stores stores have a rewards program.
 Our local grocery store has a points program.
 We can usually collect the equivalent of $60 in points each year.
 Try saving them each year to use for back to school shopping.
 Then make them stretch by taking advantage of the sales!